acm-uiuc/til/_til/ruby/string-interpolation-with-instance-variables.md

+---
-# String Interpolation With Instance Variables
+title: String Interpolation With Instance Variables
+category: ruby
+---

 When using regular variables with string interpolation in Ruby, they must be wrapped in curly braces (e.g. `"This is a #{variable}"`).
 With instance